 I have more time now so have been able to focus on my online shop (which is great since I am now in the middle of the Christmas rush) and my writing.

 I still have some bad days.
 In truth, today is a bad day but I didn’t want to get swallowed up by my mood or my anxiety attack.
-So I wanted to write this post and remind myself about this adventure, and that we made the right choice moving.
+So I wanted to write this post and remind myself of this adventure, and that we made the right choice moving.

 Happy writing from bonny (Northern) Ireland